HERE IS A GALE WARNING

 Andrée Cooke and Kate MacGarry are delighted to present a solo exhibition of works by Rose Finn-Kelcey (1945-2014).
 The exhibition focuses on key pieces from the 70’s to the 90’s, exploring a breadth of work central to Finn-Kelcey’s practice.
 She first came to prominence in the early 1970s as an artist central to the emerging communities of performance and Feminist art in the UK.
 The nature of Finn-Kelcey’s work is richly diverse, both in form and subject matter, however it is consistently conceptual and “characterised by a dry wit that belies the formidable intelligence and deep humanity that drove her practice [1]”.She deftly offers humour as a point of access into her work, allowing a wide and varied audience to consider topics as varied as life, death and spirituality communicated with great depth and profundity.

-Further information at Kate MacGarry
+Kate MacGarry

 27 Old Nichol Street, London E2 7HR